Showing posts with label temperature. Show all posts

 The danger is even more menacing when looking at how fast temperatures are rising in the Arctic and when including more feedbacks, i.e. not only the impact of permafrost fires and permafrost thaw, but also the impact of destabilizing sediments at the seafloor of the Arctic Ocean resulting in eruptions of huge amounts of methane, on top of the impact of albedo loss and loss of the latent heat buffer of declining sea ice and permafrost.

-Furthermore, drawing linear trends can mask recent or near-future acceleration that may strengthen over the years.
+As discussed, drawing linear trends can be used to downplay the danger and to mask recent or near-future acceleration that may also strengthen over the years.
 Moreover, crossing tripping points can result in huge abrupt changes.
 A recent study warns about States and financial bodies using modelling that ignores shocks from extreme weather and climate tipping points.

 Warnings are further illustrated by the image below that features a gradually accelerating decline in biodiversity (red line) and infrastructure growth over time followed by imminent and abrupt infrastructure decline (grey line).
 The image warns that a false focus can cause imminent or ongoing collapse to be ignored.